rkudela/ifcb-test/Data-acquisition.md

 ```

 To verify this is working, make sure your IFCB is creating new files, wait at least 20 minutes, reload your dashboard, and confirm that newly-collected data is showing up.

+Your dashboard will now acquire data from your instrument whenever the virtual machine and dashboard are running, and there is new data to acquire.
+You will not have to manually copy data from your instrument when the dashboard is acquiring it.